 1) Direct Heat Charcoal.
-Charcoal produces radiant heat in the fire box.
-The grates absorb heat and produce conduction heat on surface of the food.
-The exterior of the food absorbs direct heat from below.
+Charcoal produces radiant heat in the bottom.
+The grates absorb heat and produce conduction heat on parts of the surface of the food making grill marks.
+The exterior of the food absorbs direct heat from below and browns.
 The lid reflects mostly convection heat.
 The exterior of the food produces conduction heat and it moves to the center of the food.

 4) Flat Top.
-Gas produces radiant heat in the fire box.
+Gas (or charcoal) produces radiant heat in the fire box.
 Solid griddle under the food absorbs heat and produces conduction heat on surface of the food.
-The bottom of the food absorbs conduction heat and produces conduction heat moving to the top of the food.
+The bottom of the food absorbs conduction heat, browns where it is in contact with the surface, and produces conduction heat moving to the top of the food.
 Without a lid, heat escapes from the food upward, cooling its top.

 7) Lid Off Gas.
 Burners produce radiant heat that heats metal drip protector bars, lava rocks, or ceramic briquets.
 They absorb heat and produce radiant and convection heat.
 The grates absorb heat and produce conduction heat on surface of the food.
 The exterior of the food produces conduction heat and it moves to the top of the food.
 Without a lid, radiant heat escapes from the food upward, cooling its top.

 8) Infrared Gas.
-Burners produce radiant heat which in turn heat a special plate.
+Burners produce radiant heat that in turn heats a special plate.
 It absorbs heat and emits it as radiant heat in the infrared part of the spectrum.
-Grates absorb heat and produce conduction heat where it contacts the surface of the food.
+Grates absorb heat and produce conduction heat where they contact the surface of the food.
 The exterior of the food absorbs heat and produces conduction heat moving to the center of the food.
-The lid reflects both radiant and convection heat.

 Master of the flame and keeper of time